 Junior Fair exhibitors may choose Family Tagging for Junior Fair market animal projects.
 The maximum number of market animals per exhibitor can be tagged as family animals.
 Family animals must be tagged and entries completed online by the deadline(s).
 Family animals are eligible to be shown by any exhibitor in the family.
 Families are defined as exhibitors that share the same address on record with a Junior Fair organization.
-Enter each animal for each exhibitor, within the family.
 Specific animals will be identified to specific exhibitors at a time before weigh-in to be determined.
 See department for additional rules and information.